Nilvarcus/OBS_ChapterMarker_Cleaner_Resolve/README.md

 This script provides a one-click solution to:

 1.  **Consolidate Clip Markers to Timeline Markers:**  All clip markers on selected clips are extracted and converted into timeline markers.
-2.  **Rename and Number:** The timeline markers are sequentially numbered and renamed in the format:  `Chapter [Number] - [Original Timestamp]`.
-For example: `Chapter 1 - 00:00:00`, `Chapter 2 - 00:15:32`, etc.
+2.  **Rename and Number:** The timeline markers are sequentially numbered and renamed in the format:  `[Number] - [Original Timestamp]`.
+For example: `1 - 00:00:00`, `2 - 00:15:32`, etc.
 3.  **Remove Redundant Clip Markers:** All original clip markers from *all* clips on the timeline are deleted, leaving only the clean timeline markers.
-4. **(Optional) Transfer to Video Track:** The script will take the timeline markers and add them back to the first video track as clip markers.
+4. Transfer to Video Track:** The script will take the timeline markers and add them back to the first video track as clip markers.
-5. **(Optional) Custom Naming Convention:** You can easily modify the script to change the naming convention of the markers.

 ## Requirements